- Library

 Accessibility Guideline: Slide Item Tags

-Every item on a slide has a label that tells assistive technology what type of item it is and what to do with it.
-These types of labels are commonly referred to as “tags.”
-It’s important to use the correct tags for items so that assistive technology interacts with the slide properly.
+PPT slides can be made up of text, images, tables, shapes, etc. For each item on a slide, PPT assigns it a semantic label, or a label that tells assistive technology what type of content it is and and what to tell the user about it.
+In HTML, these types of labels are commonly referred to as “tags.”
+It’s important to use the correct tags for items so that assistive technology communicates this information to users.
 (WCAG 1.3.1, A)

 Figure 3